 Tour de France 16th stage interrupted by protesters; riders pepper sprayed

-This Tour has been marred by incidents as race organizers struggle to deal with angry fans protesting against Froome's participation.
+Race organizers have struggled to deal with angry fans protesting Froome's participation.
 After fans threw flares at riders in the climb to the ski resort of Alpe d'Huez, Tour organizers banned the use of smoke flares for the rest of the race.

 Froome raced all season under the cloud of a potential ban for using twice the permitted level of salbutamol during his victory at the Spanish Vuelta in September.
 He was cleared only just before the Tour.
 He said he has been repeatedly spat at since the race started, and spectators have punched him and tried to make him fall off his bike.